SchmidtRichard/Wiki-API/README.md

         title: req.params.articleTitle
       },
       /*
-      What we want to update, use the $set operator to replace the value of a field with the specified value The req.body inside the $set operator will take what the users passes through and bodyParser will reparse the request and pickup the field(s) the user have provided, hence updating mongoDB for only the field(s) that have a new value(s)
+      Use the $set operator to replace the value of a field with the specified value we want to update The req.body inside the $set operator will take what the users passes through and bodyParser will reparse the request and pickup the field(s) the user have provided, hence updating mongoDB for only the field(s) that have a new value(s)